 His first picture book, ‘My Dad’, was published by Meadowside in 2008, followed a year after that by ‘The Tickle Tree’, illustrated by Poly Bernatene.
 He then moved to Scholastic and has now written over twenty picture books and young fiction titles, many of them award-winners.
 From the ‘The Loon On The Moon’, illustrated by Emily Golden which won the respected Dundee Picture Book Awards; to Scottish Children’s Book Awards award-winner, ‘Jumblebum’, illustrated by Ben Cort; to his most recent picture books with fabulous illustrator, Nicky O’Byrne, ‘Gorilla Loves Vanilla’ (a Bookbug prize-winner!) and the ‘Dear Dinosaur’ series – every one of them is full of fun and wonderful to read aloud.

-His latest series doesn’t involve making things up – it’s the ‘So You Think You’ve Had it Hard…’ series published in conjunction with the British Museum and compares and contrasts the lives of children now, and in the distant past.
+His latest series doesn’t involve making things up – it’s the ‘So You Think You’ve Got It Bad…’ series superbly illustrated by Marisa Morea and published by Nosy Crow in conjunction with the British Museum; it compares and contrasts the lives of children now, and in the distant past.

 Chae’s popular live events are a brilliantly entertaining mash-up of reading, singing, drawing, fun and daftness.
-He plays guitar and harmonica, badly but enthusiastically.
+He plays guitar and harmonica with enthusiasm and some skill!

 He lives in Dundee, where he is the Commissioning Editor for Living Magazine.